RBK-D-IT/digital-development-playbook/docs/general-development-practices/software-development-lifecycle.md

 - **Key Activities**:
   - Use AWS CloudWatch to monitor application performance, detect any potential issues, and set up alerts for critical errors.
-  - Merge the `main` branch into `develop` so any changes made during UAT are synced.
+  - Merge the `main` branch into `develop` to ensure any changes are synced.
   - If any issues arise, the development team can roll back to a previous stable version or issue hotfixes.
   - Sprint tickets are closed, and feedback from stakeholders is gathered for future iterations.